JekaNS/redis_keyspace_amqp/README.md

 Example:

-    MODULE LOAD <PATH_TO_BUILD_DIR>/libredis_keyspace_amqp.so xe 127.0.0.1 5672 user pass 20 exchange_name routing_key 2 ALL
+    MODULE LOAD <PATH_TO_BUILD_DIR>/libredis_keyspace_amqp.so xe 127.0.0.1 5672 user pass 20 exchange_name routing_key 2  10000000 ALL
 Or in redis.conf:

-    loadmodule <PATH_TO_BUILD_DIR>/libredis_keyspace_amqp.so xe 127.0.0.1 5672 user pass 20 exchange_name routing_key 2 ALL
+    loadmodule <PATH_TO_BUILD_DIR>/libredis_keyspace_amqp.so xe 127.0.0.1 5672 user pass 20 exchange_name routing_key 2 10000000 ALL

 Configuration params description:

-- "xe" String flag that mean witch type of redis keyspace events will be listen.
+- "xe" String flags that mean witch type of redis keyspace events will be listen.
     See [Redis Keyspace Notifications](https://redis.io/topics/notifications#configuration) for for more information.
     Possible values is:
     - g     Generic commands (non-type specific) like DEL, EXPIRE, RENAME, ...